Terminating Patient Relationships

 Options for the Practitioner

 In the privacy of an office or an examination area, address your concerns about his behavior by indicating that the practice maintains a zero-tolerance policy for loud, threatening, or abusive behavior, and state that this type of reaction will not be condoned in the future.
 After you have completed his examination, suggest that he seek care elsewhere if he is reluctant to observe office decorum.
 If the patient indicates a refusal to comply, consider preparing and sending a letter terminating the relationship.
-If the patient fails to keep subsequent appointments or has notified your office that he will be seeking treatment with another provider, document the conversation and send the patient a letter confirming his decision to seek care elsewhere.
+If the patient fails to keep subsequent appointments or has notified your office that he will be seeking treatment with another practitioner, document the conversation and send the patient a letter confirming his decision to seek care elsewhere.

 Assistance Is Available